-From 2010 to 2017, I was the Senior Writer of the Eisner Award-winning ComicsAlliance.com, the absolute best source for comic book opinion and commentary.
+From 2010 to 2017, I was the Senior Writer of the Eisner Award-winning ComicsAlliance.com, until we were all fired unceremoniously by the company that, it turned out, was severely underpaying us.
 I wrote there every weekday (and you can find everything I’ve written here), but here are a few long-form columns I’ve written:

 - Ask Chris: CA’s longest-running column.
 Every Friday, I answered a question from a reader, diving into topics as varied as the complicated history of superhero comics, the best Ninja Turtles, and at least two times where I just straight-up wrote fan-fiction.
 If you’re looking for something I’ve written that’s not about a haunted vagina, it’s probably one of these.